couchbasecloud/terraform-provider-couchbase-capella/examples/certificate/README.md

 ```

 ## DESTROY
-### Finally, destroy the resources created by Terraform
+### Finally, delete the state of the certificate from terraform outputs

 Command: `terraform destroy`